Two generalisations of Leighton's Theorem: Graph of objects version

 commute whenever $e\in E(G_X)$ is an edge from $u$ to $v$.
 Note that if the first square commutes for all edges $e$ then the second square will also commute for all edges as a consequence of the relations between the morphisms $\phi^e_0,\phi^e_1$ given in Definition \ref{graphobj}. \end{defn} \begin{defn}(Coverings of graphs of objects)\\ We say that a morphism $f:X\to Y$ between graphs of objects is a \textit{covering} if $\hat{f}$ is a covering of graphs.
 We say that $X$ is a \textit{cover} of $Y$.
 Similarly, we say that $f:X\to X$ is an \textit{automorphism} if $\hat{f}$ is a graph automorphism.
-Let Aut$(X)$ denote the group of automorphisms of $X$.
-For brevity we will denote the identity morphism on a vertex object $X_v$ (resp. an edge object $X_e$) by $1_v$ (resp. $1_e$). \end{defn}
+Let Aut$(X)$ denote the group of automorphisms of $X$. \end{defn}

-\begin{remk} Coverings between graphs of objects are a generalisation of stiff coverings between graphs of spaces - not of general coverings between graphs of spaces.
-That's why the above definition is simpler than Definition \ref{covgraspa}.
-This is also why $B$ is the class of homeomorphisms in the case of graphs of spaces, not the class of coverings. \end{remk} \begin{defn}(Isotropy group for graphs of objects)\\ Let $X$ be a graph of objects and $H<$ Aut$(X)$.
-For each $e\in E(X)$ define the \textit{isotropy group} of $e$ in $H$ as